Hire a firm with decades of experience & hundreds of cases under their belts.

 Instead, we provide you with your options so that you can make decisions that will positively affect the outcome of your case.
 You have a choice in what to do.

-The experienced Minnesota criminal defense attorneys at Arechigo and Stokka will carefully explain your options to you, set realistic expectations, protect your rights, and develop and use creative defense strategies so you can obtain the best possible outcome in your case.
+The experienced Minnesota criminal defense attorneys at Arechigo & Stokka will carefully explain your options to you, set realistic expectations, protect your rights, and develop and use creative defense strategies so you can obtain the best possible outcome in your case.

-What Should I Look For in a Criminal Defense Attorney in St. Paul, Minnesota?
+What Should I Look For in a Minnesota Criminal Defense Attorney?